 Now, the first step is always identifying the problem.
 Next, you must take the time to know the consequences and symptoms of codependent relationships.
 Likely, you’re already experiencing some of these.

 Symptoms of Codependency in Romantic Relationships

 Loving someone who struggles with addiction is difficult.
-When both you and your loved one have addiction struggles, it can be even more difficult.
-Neither of you likely know how to help each other.
+It can be even more difficult when you and your loved one have addiction struggles.
+Neither of you likely knows how to help the other.
 Just helping yourself can also seem impossible.
 Usually, these situations lead both partners to depend entirely on each other.